 -failfast, which may be useful for huge project.

--pipe option, you can easily use PlantUML into your scripts.
+-pipe option, you can easily use PlantUML in your scripts.

-With this option, diagram description is received through the standard input and the png file is generated to the standard output.
-No file are written on the local file system.
+With this option, a diagram description is received through standard input and the png file is generated to standard output.
+No file is written on the local file system.

 You can have a help message by launching :

 Usage: java -jar plantuml.jar [options] -gui

 or java -jar plantuml.jar [options] [file/dir] [file/dir] [file/dir]

 You can use the following wildcards in files/dirs: